Key Rules And Regulations

 • The grid for race three is based on finishing positions, however there is also a reversed-grid element to the starting order.
 Numbers representing the cars that finished from sixth to 12th position in race two are put into a bowl, and one number is drawn at random.
 The corresponding car will start on pole, with the cars that finished ahead of it reversed i.e. if number six is chosen, the car that finished sixth in race two will start from pole ahead of the car that finished fifth, fourth, third etc. The remainder of the grid follows as per the finishing order of race two

-The top seven cars in the championship and/or top seven cars on the grid will have reduced Hybrid time during qualifying and the races on a sliding scale, whilst the minimum speed at which the system can be deployed for those top seven has been increased.
+The top seven cars in the championship and/or top seven cars on the grid will have reduced boost time during qualifying and the races on a sliding scale, whilst the minimum speed at which the system can be deployed for those top seven has been increased.

-These cars – from eighth place onwards – will only have Hybrid deployment available for 50% of the racing laps, ensuring a greater tactical element throughout the race with those drivers having to be more strategic in choosing which of those laps to use it.
+These cars – from eighth place onwards – will only have boost deployment available for 50% of the racing laps, ensuring a greater tactical element throughout the race with those drivers having to be more strategic in choosing which of those laps to use it.

-Hybrid can now also be deployed on the first lap after the safety car and the minimum time between deployments has been increased to five seconds, preventing drivers from staying on the power at the conclusion of one lap and into another.
+Boost can now also be deployed on the first lap after the safety car and the minimum time between deployments has been increased to five seconds, preventing drivers from staying on the power at the conclusion of one lap and into another.
 Dashboard display will show each driver the number of HEM seconds, or laps, they have remaining:

-Position Qualifying & Race Qualifying Race
+Championship or Race Position Qualifying & Race Qualifying Sessions and Qualifying RaceRace

 A Circuits B Circuits